clayne/SSEModdingGuide/README.md

 ![alt text](https://github.com/CDimang/SSE-Images/blob/main/Toolbar%20endorse.png)

-Nexus Mods uses an endorsement system which influences how much exposure a mod will get on the website based on how many users endorse the mod.
+Nexus Mods uses an endorsement system which influences how much exposure a mod will get on the website.
 This button is only for endorsing MO2 on Nexus.

 ### Notification

 ![alt text](https://github.com/CDimang/SSE-Images/blob/main/toolbar%20warning%20high%202.png)

-The Notification icon will inform you of any potential problems in your MO2 configuration.
-Click the icon to open a window that will explain the problem and the potential fix for it.
+The _Notifications_ icon will inform you of any potential problems in your MO2 configuration.
+Click the icon to open a window that will explain why there is a warning and how to fix for it.
 The image below is an example of the notification window explaining the issue.
-Having a notification doesn't mean that your modded game won't work, but you should try to resolve the issues as they appear.
+Having a notification doesn't always mean there is an error, but you should try to resolve issues as they appear.

 ![alt text](https://github.com/CDimang/SSE-Images/blob/main/toolbar%20warning%20desc.png)